-In the spring of 2015, Charlotte Ren introduced a new program at Penn, geared towards helping formerly incarcerated individuals become entrepreneurs.
+In the spring of 2015, Charlotte formally launched a new program at Penn, geared towards helping formerly incarcerated individuals become entrepreneurs.

 Valuable as they are, most of the existing reintegration programs have focused on job placement as the main route, but these reintegration efforts have not lived up to our expectations.
 PREP aims at developing and demonstrating a sustainable and replicable model to effectively transition formerly incarcerated individuals back to the community.

-Rescue Mission of Trenton, a 100-year-old public charity located in Trenton, New Jersey, provides a variety of support services to formerly and currently incarcerated individuals.
+Rescue Mission of Trenton, an over-100-year-old public charity located in Trenton, New Jersey, provides a variety of support services to formerly and currently incarcerated individuals.

 For more information about this program, please click on the following links: